ComNets-Bremen/easyCCS/README.md

 - Django
 - Numpy

-This repository can be cloned via github `git clone https://github.com/ComNets-Bremen/easyCCS.git`
+You can clone this repository via GitHub `git clone https://github.com/ComNets-Bremen/easyCCS.git`

-Afterwards, the following steps have to be performed in the subdirectory `easyCCS`:
+Afterwards, you have to perform the following steps in the subdirectory `easyCCS`:

 - `./manage.py migrate` : Create database
 - `./manage.py createsuperuser`: Create the first user

-Afterwards, the test server can be started: `./manage.py runserver`.
-The user interface can now be accessed on the local machine:
+Afterwards, you can start the test server: `./manage.py runserver`.
+You can now access the user interface on the local machine:
 [http://127.0.0.1:8000](http://127.0.0.1:8000)

 TODO
 ====

-The open issues can be found on [github](https://github.com/ComNets-Bremen/easyCCS/issues)
+You can find on the open issues on [github](https://github.com/ComNets-Bremen/easyCCS/issues)